Buying guide for Baby Soap products

-To rate a personal care or household chemical product on Health, GoodGuide utilizes the following attributes:
+To rate a personal care or household chemical product, GoodGuide considers the following attributes:

-- A health hazard score based on the number of product ingredients that are categorized as low, medium or high health concern.
+- A health hazard rating based on the number of product ingredients categorized as low, medium or high health concern;

-- Indicators that the product exhibits other negative aspects (e.g., does the product contain ingredients that have been banned or subjected to regulatory restrictions).
+- Indicators that the product exhibits other negative aspects (e.g., does the product contain ingredients that have been banned or subjected to regulatory restrictions);

-- Indicators that the product is among the best on the market in its category (e.g., has the product been certified as safe or healthy by a credible third-party).
+- Indicators that the product is among the best on the market in its category (e.g., has the product been certified as safe or healthy by a credible third-party);

 - Indicators of data gaps that preclude evaluation of the product (e.g., no or inadequate disclosure of product ingredients).